jen20/go-event-sourcing-sample/README.md

 }
 ```

-Internally the TrackChange functions calls the Transition function in the aggregate to transform the aggregate based on the newly created event.
+Internally the TrackChange functions calls the Transition function on the aggregate to transform the aggregate based on the newly created event.

 The internal Event looks like this.